foreverphoenix/the-phoenix-flavour/content/wtp/installation/getting-started.md

 ## Modding Folder

+As usual, I recommend creating a dedicated folder that will hold all files *except* for the actual Mod Organizer 2 setup holding all mods.
+Since these files are exclusively downloads and backups, there is no need to use an SSD.
+Speed is not required and it would a waste of space.

-- On a hard drive with plenty of free space (that is not your SSD), create a new folder called **Fallout 4 Modding**.
+- On a hard drive with at least 30GB of free space, create a new folder called **Fallout 4 Modding**.
 - Create several more folders inside:
   - `Fallout 4 Modding\Downloads`
   - `Fallout 4 Modding\Backups\Creation Club`